Rationality of Euler-Chow series and finite generation of Cox rings: Preliminaries

 \subsection{Rationality of Euler-Chow series}

+From now on, we focus on $E^1(X)$ exclusively and $M = M_X$ always refers to the monoid of effective divisors on $X$.
 In general, $E^1(X)$ is very hard to compute.
 It is only computed for some very special varieties $X$ (cf. \cite{ELF}).
-It seems that in all the cases where $E^1(X)$ is ``computable'', it turns out to be a rational function.
+In all the known cases including abelian varieties, toric varieties and the blow-ups of $\PP^2$ at points lying on a line, $E^1(X)$ turns out to be a rational function.
 Rationality of Euler-Chow series has been studied in \cite{EK1}, \cite{ES} and \cite{EK2}.
-The case of abelian varieties was worked out in \cite{EH}, and for toric varieties in \cite{E}.
-It is suspected that it has much to do with the {\em Cox ring} of the variety.
-Indeed, in the known cases including toric varieties and the blow-ups of $\PP^2$ at points lying on a line, the Cox ring or the total coordinate ring (cf. \cite{C} and \cite{EKW})
+The case of abelian varieties was worked out in \cite{EH}, for toric varieties in \cite{E} and for the blow-ups of $\PP^2$ at points lying on a line in \cite{EK2}.
+As pointed out in \secref{SECINTRO}, the rationality of $E^1(X)$ is closely related to the finite generation of the Cox ring $\Cox(X)$.
+However, Theorem \ref{THM000} shows that these two notions are not equivalent.